Content

 The electricity industry’s value chain can basically be divided into the following areas: electricity generation, electricity transmission, electricity distribution and electricity consumption.
 As the owner and operator of Switzerland’s extra-high-voltage grid, Swissgrid is responsible for electricity transmission.

 The high investments for the construction of the transmission system, rising economies of scale (in view of falling marginal costs) and high irreversible costs result in a natural monopoly in the area of electricity transmission.
-This has been structured as a legal monopoly by the legislator based on the Electricity Supply Act (StromVG) and the Electricity Supply Ordinance (StromVV).
-To strengthen the supply of electricity in Switzerland, the Winter Reserve Ordinance (WResV) was also enacted in February 2023.
-The Federal Electricity Commission ElCom oversees compliance with StromVG, StromVV and WResV.
+This has been structured as a legal monopoly by the legislator based on the Electricity Supply Act (ESA) and the Electricity Supply Ordinance (ESO).
+To strengthen the supply of electricity in Switzerland, the Winter Reserve Ordinance (WResO) was also enacted in 2023.

-It is the independent state regulatory authority in the electricity industry and is allowed to issue rulings where necessary, against which there is a right of appeal to the Federal Administrative Court with the possibility of appeal to the Federal Supreme Court.
+The Federal Electricity Commission ElCom oversees compliance with ESA, ESO and WResO.
+EICom is the independent state regulatory authority in the electricity industry and is allowed to issue rulings where necessary, against which there is a right of appeal to the Federal Administrative Court with an ultimate possibility of appeal to the Federal Supreme Court.
+Given the public interest in the secure national supply of electricity, the resulting legislation and relevant supervision by the regulator, Swissgrid’s business activities are overwhelmingly subject to strict regulation.

 Business activity

-As the National Grid Company, Swissgrid is responsible for the non-discriminatory, reliable and efficient operation of the transmission grid as well as its sustainable and efficient maintenance.
+As the National Grid Company, Swissgrid is responsible for the non-discriminatory, reliable and efficient operation of the transmission grid, as well as its sustainable and efficient maintenance.
 The renovation and demand-driven expansion of Switzerland’s extra-high-voltage grid are also considered amongst the company’s most important tasks.

 Cost-plus regulation